cscarv/cscarv.github.io/_pages/about.md

   - /about.html
 ---

-I'm a second-year PhD student in Prof. Justin Solomon's [Geometric Data Processing Group](https://groups.csail.mit.edu/gdpgroup/) at MIT!
+I'm a third-year PhD student in Prof. Justin Solomon's [Geometric Data Processing Group](https://groups.csail.mit.edu/gdpgroup/) at MIT!
 I work on geometric problems in machine learning, with a particular emphasis on geometric deep learning and optimal transport.

-I spent last summer interning with  Prof. [Michael Bronstein](https://en.wikipedia.org/wiki/Michael_Bronstein) and the Learning Methods team at Twitter [Cortex](https://cortex.twitter.com/)!

-Some of my active projects include:
+Some of my recent projects include:

 - Learning-augmented dynamical optimal transport.
   - Suppose we have a latent population that's evolving over time, and all we can observe is a time series of *different* samples from the population.
 (So at time t<sub>0</sub>, we observe n samples from the population, and at a subsequent time t<sub>1</sub> we observe n *new* samples from the population.)
 Can we infer the path taken by a single member of the population over time without having ever seen any complete trajectories?
 I'm developing tools that allow us to answer questions like this one.